quantumgardener/qg.blog/content/notes/Now, 1 September 2024.md

 ## What I'm playing
 Pretty much done with [[No Man's Sky]] now.
 I've gotten very deep into the game and have completed all that I want to.
 Next will be [[A Plague Tale - Requiem]].
 Meditated this weekend with a fair amount of [[PowerWash Simulator]].
 ## What I'm reading
 I finished [[The Book that Broke the World]].
 Looking forward to the final in the trilogy later this year.
-Have started [[The Last Graduate]] which is book 2 in the [[Scholmance series]] and will also begin this evening after this post [[Listening for Candor]].
+Have started [[The Last Graduate]] which is book 2 in the [[Scholmance series]] and will also begin this evening after this post [[Yaholkovsky (2023), Listening for Candor]].
 Fellow coach alumni [[Phillip Crockford]] recommended it highly to me as a way to help filter through all that I'm thinking of.

 [^1]: See [[Now, 25 August 2024|last week's post]].